pivotal/docs-tap/namespace-provisioner/reference.hbs.md

 ## <a id="default-resources-mapping"></a>Default resources mapping

-Namespace Provisioner is installed as part of the standard installation profiles (i.e. Full, Iterate, Build and Run) and the default set of resources provisioned in a namespace is based on a combination of the installation profile employed and the supply chain that is installed on the cluster.
+Namespace Provisioner is installed as part of the standard installation profiles (i.e. Full, Iterate, Build, and Run) and the default set of resources provisioned in a namespace is based on a combination of the installation profile employed and the supply chain that is installed on the cluster.
 The following table shows the list of resources that are templated in the `default-resources` Secret for an installation profile and supply chain value combination: